7 Hidden Costs of Cheap Software Engineer Rates That Kill SaaS Exits

 What's the cost of inaction for spaghetti code

-It costs $40k to $60k monthly in wasted junior dev time.
-It can also depress your acquisition valuation by 20 to 40 percent.
+It costs $40k to $60k monthly in wasted junior dev time, primarily through constant bug fixing, slow feature development, and complex deployments.
+It can also depress your acquisition valuation by 20 to 40 percent, turning a potential $20M exit into a $12M-$16M deal.
+The reputational damage and increased churn from a buggy product are also significant, long-term costs.

 How do you ensure security in HealthTech SaaS projects